'Evans deflated but beleaguered Baraclough is still building'

 Baraclough did actually have a positive take on that when he pointed out post-match that Michael O'Neill's Northern Ireland team were in that same pot ahead of their successful qualification for Euro 2016.

-Making that an unlikely double next year would be a huge turnaround from where the team are now, but it is what he keeps saying he is building towards.
-And there would be no need for player apologies if that was to happen.
+Making that unlikely double next year would be a huge turnaround from where the team are now - but it is what he keeps saying he is building towards.
+And if that were to happen, there would be no need for player apologies.